MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureServiceRemoteDesktopExtension.md

 ## PARAMETERS

 ### -ServiceName
-Specifies the azure_2 service name of the deployment.
+Specifies the Azure service name of the deployment.

 ```yaml
 Type: String